BookingBug/dev.bookingbug.com/docs/rest-api/index.md

 ### Permission

-The Bookingbug API has three permisisons.
+The Bookingbug platform is separated into three different APIs:

 1. **Public** - The public API does not require authentications and it enbales you to get information of services, resources, events, add items to basket, view basket and checkout.
 2. **Member** - The member API enables you to login as a member, make bookings and amend or cancel their previously made bookings.
 3. **Admin** - The admin API enables you to administer the account, such us create or amend people, resources or clients and view bookings.

-The API format of the three permissions are:
+The request format of the three APIs are:

 ##### Public